 Where: On 301 Front St W in the heart of downtown Toronto.

-What: What looks like a giant hypodermic needle piercing the Toronto skyline is CN Tower - the tallest structure in the Americas and the third-tallest freestanding tower in the world at 553.33-metres-high.
+What: What looks like a giant hypodermic needle piercing the Toronto skyline is CN Tower - the tallest structure in the Americas and the third-tallest freestanding tower in the world at 1,815 feet.
 Classified as one of the Seven Wonders of the Modern World by the American Society of Civil Engineers, what functions as a telecommunications hub is home to five unique attractions.
 There’s also three dining spaces - the coolest of which is the revolving restaurant 360 that has a huge European-style ‘cellar in the sky’ with a 9,000-bottle storage capacity.

-Highlights: While the SkyPod and even higher LookOut Level offer cracking views, the new EdgeWalk takes things to another level.
+Highlights: While the SkyPod and even higher LookOut Level offer cracking views, the EdgeWalk takes things to another level.
 It’s Toronto’s most extreme urban attraction, where the very brave get to take a hands-free walk on the 150-metres-long and 1.5-metres-wide outside ledge that encircles the top of the Tower’s main pod.
 Thankfully, you’ll be attached to an overhead safety rail via a trolley and harness system.